The Government Owned Heritage Fund is open for applications from Friday 23 April 2021 and will close at 10:00am Monday 24 May 2021.

 Conservation documentation may be eligible for full funding.

-Criteria can be found in the GOH Fund Guideline for Applicants which will be made available here prior to the opening of the next Grant round.
-To check for eligibility please refer to the South Australian Heritage Register, or contact Heritage SA on (08) 8124 4960 or email email@example.com.
+Criteria can be found in the GOH Fund Guideline for Applicants.
+To check for eligibility please refer to the South Australian Heritage Register, or contact Heritage South Australia on (08) 8124 4960 or email email@example.com.

 Work is expected to be carried out to appropriate standards conforming to the Burra Charter and in accordance with the Planning, Development and Infrastructure Act 2016 and the South Australian Government Procurement Framework.